MartinHelmut/mono/presentation/src/presentation.md

 * Commits those changes and tags the commit.
 * Pushes to the git remote.

+^ - You get the following (show list)
-^ This also gives you help for publishing ... (next slide)
+- This also gives you help for publishing ... (next slide)

 ---

 `npx lerna publish`

-^ Executes `lerna version` and publish packages with new versions to your defined registry But Lerna can also ... (next slide)
+^ - Executes `lerna version` and publish packages with new versions to your defined registry
+- But Lerna can also ... (next slide)

 ---